Posted April 2025

 Summary

-Grant County has a labor supply of 37,937 workers as of February 2025.
-The not seasonally adjusted unemployment rate is 9.4%.
-Government jobs were up 220 over the year, mainly in the local government subsector.
-Nonfarm employment in Grant County was 34,290 in February 2025, an increase of 130 jobs from January 2025 and a increase of 920 jobs from January 2025.
-Federal government jobs decreased 20 over the year and 20 over the month.
+Grant County has a labor supply of 37,755 workers as of March 2025.
+The not seasonally adjusted unemployment rate is 7.5%.
+Nonfarm employment in Grant County was 34,690 in March 2025, an increase of 890 jobs from March 2024 and an increase of 270 jobs from February 2025.
+The government sector gained 310 jobs over the year and increased 180 over the month.
 Agriculture, forestry and fishing make up the largest industry sector with an annual average employment of 8,187 out of 45,448 total annual average employment.
-The county has 2,495 establishments employing 34,290 workers, covered by the Washington State Employment Security Act during January 2025.
+The county has 2,495 establishments.
 Grant County’s 16 and older population was 75,012 in 2023.

 Geography